Sarah M. Belcher

 Health & Community Systems

 Dr. Belcher received her BSN from The Ohio State University.
 She completed an oncology nursing internship at Duke University Medical Center.
 She earned her PhD at the University of Pittsburgh School of Nursing with a focus in cancer survivorship.
 Her postdoctoral fellowship was in biobehavioral oncology at Emory University Nell Hodgson Woodruff School of Nursing.
-She is currently enrolled in the Health Equity certificate program at the University of Pittsburgh Graduate School of Public Health.
+She earned a graduate Health Equity Certificate from the University of Pittsburgh School of Public Health.

 - Cancer survivorship

 Dr. Belcher teaches Health Promotion and Disease Prevention among Culturally Diverse Populations; the Cancer Survivorship doctoral seminar; and Intro to Diversity, Equity, and Inclusion.
 An Oncology Certified Nurse (OCN®) with experience in nursing management and expertise in cancer care across the disease trajectory, she was previously a clinical instructor in foundational, acute care, and community health nursing courses.
 She guest lectures on career development, mentorship, and numerous aspects of oncology nursing and has mentored nursing and interdisciplinary students across levels of training.